Letter of the Chairman of the Supervisory Board of mBank S.A. to the Shareholders

 - Marek Wierzbowski – Member of the Supervisory Board

-More detailed information on mBank Supervisory Board Members is presented in the table below.
+More detailed information on mBank Supervisory Board Members as at December 31, 2016, is presented in the table below.

-He completed post-graduate studies and training at universities in the USA: He completed post-graduate studies and training in the United States at the Michigan University (Business School of Administration) and De Paul University (Chicago).
+He completed post-graduate studies and training in the United States at Michigan University (Business School of Administration) and De Paul University (Chicago).
 In 1992-1993, as a scholarship holder of the US government, Mr Leśny studied at the American University in Washington, DC.
 During his scholarship he served a four-month internship at the World Bank and completed a privatization training course in the International Monetary Fund.

 |Andre Carls – Member of the Supervisory Board|

 |Having studied business economics and completed a doctorate at the University of Cologne, Dr Carls joined Commerzbank through an international trainee programme in 1990.

 He subsequently held various positions in Corporate Finance and Capital Markets in Frankfurt and from 1998 to 2000 was Executive Director of the Investment Banking Division of Commerzbank in London.